NicolasCARPi/lab-knowledge/image-analysis/fiji-imagej.md

 ## Processing multiple images

 If you are doing timelapse or multiple channels, you will have several images you might want to process together.
-You can put them together in a stack (3D) or hyperstack (4D).
+You can put them together in a stack (3D) or hyperstack (4D or 5D or more).
 In order to do this, you can use **"Image:Stack:Images to stack**.
 You can then make montages, Z projection (**"Image:Stack:Z project** or **"Image:Stack:3D project**) if one of the dimension is the depth, make a movie if you have timelapses.